Childhood chronic pain: Homebound education

 In many school districts in the United States, homebound education is offered to students who miss more than 15 days in a row.
 Homebound education typically consists of 45 minutes of instruction per day in the child's home.
+Through an Individualized Education Plan (IEP) or 504 Plan students may also receive access to support services in the home including occupational therapy, physical therapy, or speech therapy when justified.
 Other nations, including Australia and Belgium, have implemented programs to use technology to include chronically ill students in their regular class sessions, and these programs have generally had positive results.
 Many critics of homebound education believe that it is not a sufficient substitute for classroom learning.
 Additionally, many children with chronic pain have intermittent rather than extended absences, which makes them ineligible for homebound education services.
 Even when homebound education is an option, it is often difficult for students from low-income or otherwise disadvantaged backgrounds.
 Programs typically require a computer, Internet connection, a quiet and well-lit space, and parental supervision, demands that may prove burdensome for economically disadvantaged families.

 Special education services

-While children with chronic pain are typically not placed in special education classrooms, they may receive health-related accommodations.
+While children with chronic pain are typically not placed in special education classrooms, they may receive health-related accommodations through a 504 Plan.
 Such accommodations may include shorter school days, exemption from requirements like physical education classes, arrangements to deliver medication and other treatments, and programs to educate classmates about their disorder.
-These measures require extensive communication between teachers, doctors, and school nurses.
+These measures require extensive communication between teachers, doctors, therapists, and school nurses.